Jim Mitchell (politician)

-Jim Mitchell (19 October 1946 – 2 December 2002) was an Irish Fine Gael politician who served as Deputy Leader of Fine Gael from 2001 to 2002, Minister for Communications from 1984 to 1987, Minister for Transport and Minister for Posts and Telegraphs from 1982 to 1984, Minister for Justice from 1981 to 1982 and Lord Mayor of Dublin from 1976 to 1977.
+Jim Mitchell (19 October 1946 – 2 December 2002) was an Irish Fine Gael politician who served as deputy leader of Fine Gael from 2001 to 2002, Minister for Communications from 1984 to 1987, Minister for Transport and Minister for Posts and Telegraphs from 1982 to 1984, Minister for Justice from 1981 to 1982 and Lord Mayor of Dublin from 1976 to 1977.
 He served as a Teachta Dála (TD) from 1977 to 2002.

 Early life

+He was born in Inchicore, Dublin, the seventh child among five sons and five daughters of Peter Mitchell, a machinist, and Eileen Mitchell (née Whelan).
+He was educated at James's St. CBS, Inchicore vocational school, and the College of Commerce, Rathmines.
+At age 14 he entered the Guinness Brewery as a shop-floor worker.
+While working he completed his Leaving Certificate, and did computer studies at night at Trinity College Dublin.
+After qualifying as a computer analyst, he joined the Guinness computer staff in the early 1970s.

-Mitchell began his political involvement when he supported Seán MacBride, leader of the radical republican Clann na Poblachta at the 1957 general election.
-He joined Fine Gael in 1967, becoming that party's unsuccessful candidate in a by-election in 1970.
+Mitchell began his political involvement when he joined Fine Gael in 1967, becoming that party's unsuccessful candidate in a by-election in 1970.
 He was an unsuccessful candidate for Dáil Éireann at the 1973 general election in Dublin South-West and lost again in the 1976 by-election in the same constituency, to Labour Party's Brendan Halligan.
 Mitchell was elected to Dublin Corporation in 1974.
 In 1976, aged 29, he became the youngest ever Lord Mayor of Dublin.

-Outside politics he worked for Guinness at the St James's Gate Brewery.